VATSIM-Saudi-Arabia/documentation-site/docs/Standard Operating Procedures/King Fahd International Airport/02-delivery.md

 #### 2.2.1 Phrasesology

-In Dammam, the standard GACA phrasesology is used.
+In Dammam, the standard GACA phraseology is used.
 For IFR Clearances, the following phrasesolgy must strictly be adhered to.

-> **Pilot:** _SVA123, Stand 21, A320, requesting IFR clearance to Jeddah_
+> **Pilot:** _"SVA123, Stand 21, A320, requesting IFR clearance to Jeddah"_

-> **GMP:** _SVA123, Cleared Jeddah as filed, MIBRA2E Departure, Runway 34L, Initial Climb 4000ft, SQWK XXXX_
+> **GMP:** _"SVA123, Cleared Jeddah as filed, MIBRA2E Departure, Runway 34L, Initial Climb 4000ft, SQWK XXXX"_

 <p style="text-align: center; font-weight: bold; font-style: italic;">
   --------------------------------------------------------------Pilot Readbacks--------------------------------------------------------------
 </p>

-> **GMP:** _SVA123, Readback Correct, Information A, Report ready for push and start_
+> **GMP:** _"SVA123, Readback Correct, Information A, Report ready for push and start"_

 !!! tip "Keep in mind"
     GMP shall obtain a full readback of the clearance.
 If the pilot reports the current information on initial contact, GMP must not repeat it.